mar3kk/android-provisioning-onboard-app/README.md

-# Ci40 Onboarding Application for Android
+# Ci40 Provisioning and Onboarding Application for Android
 ![](docs/img.png)
 ---

+# Prerequisites
+ After importing project to Android Studio please rename 'app/gradle.properties.sample' to 'app/gradle.properties' and provide proper configuration to sign your app.

+# About the application

  The 'Onboarding-app' is a mobile Android application that helps users to easily perform Ci40 onboarding and clickers provisioning.
 This gets Ci40 and constrained devices onto a network and registered with Device Server.